ai4plan/test-aws-dependencies/no-ui/README.md

   },
 ```

-DOES NOT PULL aws-amplify !
+Does NOT pull aws-amplify !
 NICE !